roman-milk/roman-milk.github.io/frank-and.md

  "I don't think you should.
 Right now I think she needs to be left alone and don't forget I know her much better than you do."

  "Okay, if you say so.
 We have enough problems of our own right now.
 We are going to have to reduce the household budget by a third until things pick up at work."
-Report_Story #4